 With the advent of satellite imaging, high-precision sensor-based technologies, and the emergence of field-specific crop management concepts — collectively known as precision agriculture — the complexity of the underlying systems, processes and logistics has greatly increased in agriculture.

-The Smith Institute used its expertise in decision making under uncertainty to help the large producer co-operative G’s Growers make the best use of increasing volumes of collected data and formulate better decisions to optimise production and minimise waste of Iceberg lettuce crops.
+The Smith Institute used its expertise in optimisation to help the large producer co-operative G’s Growers make the best use of increasing volumes of collected data and formulate better decisions to optimise production and minimise waste of Iceberg lettuce crops.

 The challenge posed to the Smith Institute was to create a tool that: